Backyard Birding Guide to the San Fernando Valley

 Everyone's favorite yard-bird.
 Hummers are amazing in so many ways -- their acrobatic flight, including the ability to hover and fly backward like a helicopter; their brightly-flashing gorgets (throat patches); all in a package so tiny it's sometimes hard to believe they're actual, warm-blooded animals.
 The Allen's Hummingbird (ALHU) has become the most common species in the SFV, with Anna's (ANHU) in second place, Rufous (RUHU) in third and Costa's (COHU) a rarer sighting.
 If you have hummers humming around your yard or balcony feeder in Spring, you can be fairly certain there's a tiny nest with a couple of jellybean-sized eggs tucked into a bush or small tree nearby.

 Nothing adds bright yellow to the landscape like a goldfinch.
 The Lesser Goldfinch (LEGO) is only "lesser" because it's slightly smaller than the American Goldfinch (AMGO) -- a bird that gives new meaning to the word "Yellow."
-Both these spectacular avians is easily attracted to a Nyjer seed-feeder, the easiest feeder to hang, in a backyard or off the balcony of an apartment.
+Both these spectacular avians are easily attracted to a Nyjer seed-feeder, the easiest feeder to hang, in a backyard or off the balcony of an apartment.

 Spotted Towhee (SPTO)